emmantolu/hng-bash/README.md

 	useradd -m -g "$user" -s /bin/bash "$user" logging "User $user created with home directory."
 ```
-We check if the user exists, create a user-specific group if not already present, and then create the user with a home directory.
+We check if the user exists, if it does, we skip that user to the next user in line.
+Otherwise, we create a user-specific group if not already present, and then create the user with a home directory.

 7. Password Assignment: